 Barnett’s are garish in an attractive way, I suppose, while Miralles’ is quite bland except for the text.
 It looks more like they are at a ball (albeit with a horse) than in a circus tent.

 Tony Morris did the next set in 1982, with the titles in a banner.
-I can only find two examples, though I assume the first book would have had a similar cover (hopefully in yellow!)

 And finally, the last Beaver set from 1987.
 (I understand that in the past paperback licenses were separate from the hardback ones, so two publishers could be producing the same books in different formats at the same time).